chhaewxn/Daily-News-Fetcher/README.md

 - OpenAI GPT API
 - Google Sheets API
 - Gmail API
+- HTML and CSS for email templates and PDF generation

 ## Script Breakdown
+### Daily News Fetcher
 ### (1) News Summarization
 This function uses the OpenAI GPT API to summarize news content.
 It sends a structured prompt to the API and handles the response, including error management.